mikeyEcology/MLWIC2/README.md

 ## Step 6: Classify images using `classify`
 ###### <i> Shiny option: `MLWIC2::runShiny('classify')` </i>
 - `path_prefix` is the absolute path where your images are stored.
+  - You can have image files in subdirectories within your `path_prefix`, but this must be relfected in your `data_info` file.
+For example, if you have a file located at `.../images/subdirectory1/imagefile.jpg`, and your `path_prefix=.../images/`, your filename for this image in your `data_info` file would be `subdirectory/imagefile.jpg`.
 - `data_info` is the absolute path to where your input file is stored.
 Check your output from `make_input`.
 - `model_dir` is the absolute path to where you stored the MLWIC2_helper_files folder in step 3.
 - `log_dir` is the absolute path to the model you want to use.
 If you are using the built in models, it is either "species_model" or "empty_animal".
 If you trained a model with MLWIC2, this would be what you specified as your `log_dir_train`.
 - `os` is your operating system type.
 If you are using MS Windows, set `os="Windows"`, otherwise, you can ignore this argument.
 - `num_classes` is the number of species or groups of species in the model.
 If you are using the species_model, `num_classes=59`; if you're using the empty_animal model`num_classes=2`.
 If you trained your own model, this is the number that you specified.
 - `top_n` is the number of guesses that classes that the model will provide guesses for.
 E.g., if `top_n=5`, the output will include the top 5 classes that it thinks are in the image (and the confidences that are associated with these guesses).
 - See `?classify` for more options.
  ###### If you are having trouble finding your absolute paths, you can use the shiny option `MLWIC2::runShiny('classify')` and select your files/directories from a drop down menu.
-Your paths will be printed on the screen so that next time you can run directly in the R console if you prefer.
+Your paths will be printed on the screen so that next time you can run directly in the R console if you prefer (this is a good way to begin learning how to code).
  - If you are using the [example images](https://github.com/mikeyEcology/MLWIC_examples/tree/master), the command would look something like this (modified based on your computer-specific paths).
 ```
 classify(path_prefix = "/Users/mikeytabak/Desktop/images", # path to where your images are stored